- Primary Course Components

 You will report your own attendance on the weekly surveys, i.e. pacing points will be determined by weekly survey responses, not through manually collected attendance.

-- Absolute-Clobber Policy: If your final exam score is higher than your midterm score, we will replace your midterm score with your final exam score.
+- Absolute-Clobber Policy: If either your midterm or final exam score is higher than your quest score, we will replace your quest score with the maximum of your absolute midterm and final exam scores.
+If your final exam score is higher than your midterm score, we will replace your midterm score with your final exam score.
 For example, if you receive a 70% on the midterm but an 85% on the final, at the end of the semester your midterm score will also be upgraded to 85%.
 For reference: Clobber policies in later CS courses tend to be based on your performance relative to the mean.
 However in CS10, it is based on your absolute score.
+In short, your quest score will be equal to max(quest, midterm, final) and your midterm score will be equal to max(midterm, final).

 - Slip Days: Each student will receive 6 slip days, to be used for projects.
 Each slip day allows you to extend the deadline period by one day with no penalty.
 For example, if a project is due Friday at 11:59 PM PT, you may turn it in without penalty up until Saturday at 11:59 PM PT by using one slip day.
 Note: You can use a maximum of two slip days per project.